peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 <b>Parameters:</b>

  * <i>ctx</i>: An arithmetic context to control precision, rounding, and exponent range of the result.
 If  `HasFlags`  of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).This parameter cannot be null, as the square root function's results are generally not exact for many inputs.
+(Unlike in the General Binary Arithmetic Specification, any rounding mode is allowed.).

 <b>Returns:</b>

 The square root.
 Signals the flag FlagInvalid and returns NaN if this object is less than 0 (the square root would be a complex number, but the return value is still NaN).

-<b>Exceptions:</b>

- * System.ArgumentException:
-The parameter <i>ctx</i>
+Signals FlagInvalid and returns not-a-number (NaN) if the parameter <i>ctx</i>
  is null or the precision is unlimited (the context's Precision property is 0).

 ### SquareRoot